sophiaIC/HolisticSpecifications/popl2022/response.md

 lot of detail on the first of those.
-The paper here would flow better if the authors gave an informal description of all three operators (to give the reader an intuition for what's coming next) rather than going straight into gory detail.
+The paper here would flow better if the authors gave an informal description of all three operators (to give the reader an intuition for what's coming next) rather than going straight into gory detail. **We will rework the Introduction to be less technical, and better introduce the concepts within the paper.**

 99: the authors state that necessity operators are second-class, but don't really justify this choice or explore its consequences, and it is never returned to.
-I'm not sure if the necessity operators being second-class is actually the right choice, and especially at this point in the paper, where I as a reader don't yet fully understand them, this statement throws me off.
+I'm not sure if the necessity operators being second-class is actually the right choice, and especially at this point in the paper, where I as a reader don't yet fully understand them, this statement throws me off. **Julian: thoughts?**

 200: when you make an assumption like this one, please justify it to the reader rather than simply saying "Note \..."
-Especially for such an important assumption, as this one, it is unsatisfying as a reader to be left wondering why you have done this.
+Especially for such an important assumption, as this one, it is unsatisfying as a reader to be left wondering why you have done this. **We refer the reviewer to G for our explanation of our choice around external method calls.**

 205: you refer to Mod1, Mod2, Mod3, etc. many times, but their names are not descriptive at all.
 This was the point where I got mildly annoyed at having to go back and check which implementation Mod3 was.
 I suggest renaming the modules to something that describes their properties, e.g.
-Mod3 could become "SafePwdSet" or something like that.
+Mod3 could become "SafePwdSet" or something like that. **We will make this change.**

-243: you might consider emphasizing this point more: it is a strength of your approach that it doesn't make many assumptions about how these annotations are checked, and so is compatible with lots of existing work.
+243: you might consider emphasizing this point more: it is a strength of your approach that it doesn't make many assumptions about how these annotations are checked, and so is compatible with lots of existing work. **Yes, we will highlight this more when we rework the presentation of the paper.**

 335: thanks for defining your shorthands rather than just using them and making us guess what they mean :)